 Per Page:

-Sunrise over Nelson Bay on the South Island.
+Sunrise over Nelson Bay on New Zealand's South Island.

-A distinctive rock formation near the town of Motueka - by the Cook Strait - on the South Island.
+A distinctive rock formation near the town of Motueka on New Zealand's South Island.

-The resort town of Queenstown on South Island is known for its adventure and ski tourism.
-This photo was taken from one of the hills surrounding the town, looking southeast across the harbor.
-Queenstown is situated at one of the turns in a Z-shaped mountain lake - Lake Wakatipu - which was formed by glacial processes.
+The resort town of Queenstown on New Zealand's South Island is known for its adventure tourism and ski tourism.
+This photo was taken from one of the hills around the town, looking southeast across the harbor.

-Milford Sound in Fiordland National Park, South Island.
+Milford Sound in Fiordland National Park, South Island, New Zealand.

 Aoraki/Mount Cook, the tallest mountain in New Zealand, in Aoraki/Mount Cook National Park, South Island.

-Sunset over Aoraki/Mount Cook in Aoraki/Mount Cook National Park, South Island.
+Sunset over Aoraki/Mount Cook in Aoraki/Mount Cook National Park, South Island, New Zealand.

-Fox Glacier in Aoraki/Mount Cook National Park, South Island.
+Fox Glacier in Aoraki/Mount Cook National Park, South Island, New Zealand.

 At 3,724 meters (12, 218 ft), Aoraki/Mount Cook on the South Island is the tallest peak in New Zealand and a favorite challenge for mountain climbers.
 The mountain is shown here overlooking Lake Pukaki, whose distinctive light blue color is caused by extremely finely ground glacial particles (glacial flour).

-Hall Arm of Doubtful Sound in Fiordland National Park on the South Island is renowned for its still waters.
+Hall Arm of Doubtful Sound in Fiordland National Park on New Zealand's South Island is renowned for its still waters.

-Milford Sound in Fiordland National Park, South Island.
+Milford Sound in Fiordland National Park, South Island, New Zealand.

 Previous PagePage 01 of 05Next Page